 Like a key fits into a lock, endocannabinoids interact with these receptors and transmit information about changing conditions to kick-start a response, with the goal of helping the body achieve homeostasis, or equilibrium, within the body, despite outside influences (Alger, 2013).

 The endocannabinoid system’s receptor sites include CB1 and CB2 receptor variants, which respond differently to various cannabinoids (Pacher et al, 2006).
 Some cells can even contain both types of receptors, each responsible for a different function.

-There are two major endocannabinoids – 2-arachidonoylglycerol (2-AG) and Anandamide (AEA).
+There are two major endocannabinoids produced by the body – 2-arachidonoylglycerol (2-AG) and Anandamide (AEA).

 2-AG is considered a full agonist of both CB1 and CB2 receptors.
 This means that it binds with, and fits well inside, both receptors to activate them to stimulate a physiological response.